 In this organizational structure, the company expects profits from its all business segments.
-However, when one business segment faces losses the profit of other segments balances the portfolio of the organization.
+However, when one business segment faces losses the yield of other segments balances the portfolio of the organization.

 In this organizational structure, in most cases, the most competent divisional managers are promoted to corporate managers.
-So, the morale of divisional managers boosts.
+So, the morale of divisional managers is boosted.

 All the divisional units of the organization work together towards the same final target which creates synergy in the organizational operation.
 It is the result of the effective management of different divisional team members.